walterhiggins/WMPJS/README.md

 If you remember, the new file we just created, dice.js, was saved in the scriptcraft/modules folder not the scriptcraft/plugins folder.
 The scriptcraft/plugins folder is special for a couple of reasons:

-1. All javascript files in the scriptcraft/plugins folder are automatically loaded and executed when the server starts.
+1. All Javascript files in the scriptcraft/plugins folder are automatically loaded and executed when the server starts.
 2. All variables 'exported' from files within the scriptcraft/plugins folder become what are called 'global' variables.
 That means they are public for all the rest of the system to see.

 There are other folders in scriptcraft.
 The 'modules' folder is much like the plugins folder.
-It's a folder where you can create new javascript files.
+It's a folder where you can create new Javascript files.
 It's similar to scriptcraft/plugins except:

 1. Javascript files inside the scriptcraft/modules folder are *not* automatically loaded or executed when the server starts.
 2. Variables exported from files in the scriptcraft/modules folder are not automatically available everywhere - they are not 'global' variables.